I See Someone I Like – Now What?

 If you live in the same area, comment on the area, or something relating to it.
 If you don’t live in the same area, you can ask questions about where they are.

-Music and movies are also a good conversation-starter; most everyone likes some kind of music or movie.
+Music and movies are also a good conversation-starter; almost everyone likes some kind of music or movie.

 Maybe you went to the same college or better yet, a rival school.
 Poking fun at rival schools is always a fun way to break the ice.